 Karva Chauth - a fast catching trend

 New Delhi: For some women it`s like reliving a Bollywood fantasy, for others it`s all about decking up as a bride, and for some it is just a fad.
-From a sacred fast to pray for the husband`s long life, Karva Chauth today has evolved into a modern-day festival with all the trappings of a consumerist culture.
+From a sacred fast to pray for the husband`s long life, Karva Chauth on Saturday has evolved into a modern-day festival with all the trappings of a consumerist culture.

 On the festival, celebrated Saturday, many married women in northern India observed fast.
 But over the years, a lot of young, single women also have started keeping fast in the hope of finding a good husband.

 "Ever since I was a kid, I was fascinated with Karva Chauth because I have seen my mother and aunt keeping this fast, getting ready like a bride in the evening and looking beautiful.
-It was so magical and a reason to celebrate love," mediaperson Shikha Arora, who is celebrating her first Karva Chauth this year, told reporters.
+It was so magical and a reason to celebrate love," mediaperson Shikha Arora, who is celebrating her first Karva Chauth this year, said.

 "Ever since I got married, I knew I wanted to do this fast because it is such a beautiful custom.
 No matter how modern you are, your roots always remain the same," she said.